Fackz/baseball/data-visualization.md

 ### Standings

-`viz_gb_on_period` was contributed by [Daniel H](https://github.com/darh78) and allows a user to generate a time series of standings for a division and automatically visualize the data in an interactive chart.
+`viz_gb_on_period` allows a user to generate a time series of standings for a division and automatically visualize the data in an interactive chart.

 ```r
 > viz_gb_on_period("2018-03-29", "2018-04-05", "NL East")